Beat Gallstones Naturally

 1. Lemon Water: Drink 8-16 oz of clean water with lemon and/or apple cider vinegar (1-2 tbsp per 8oz) each morning upon arrising.

-2. Fix the Gut: Find out what is wrong with your digestive system through functional testing and work with a practicioner to fix the dysfunctions.
-You can follow our 30-day digestive health restoration program to cleanse your system.
+2. Fix the Gut: Find out what is wrong with your digestive system through functional testing and work with a practitioner to fix the dysfunctions.
+Y

 3. Super Hydrate: Drink at least 3/4 of your body weight in ounces of clean, purified water.
 You can add in anti-oxidant extracts and drink fermented beverages like coconut water kefir.